No. We do not require, sell or share/re-market your personal data.

 There are over 59,000 pharmacies in network.
 The U.S. Pharmacy Card can be used at all major pharmacy chains, and many independent pharmacies in all 50 states and all U.S. territories, including Puerto Rico, Guam, and U.S. Virgin Islands.

 You can find a pharmacy near you by using the pharmacy locator on this page.

 You can save up to 80% on an individual prescription.
-Savings may be greater or less than 80%, in 2017 the average savings using our card was 68%.
-Check to see how much you can save today by entering your prescription into our RX Savings calculator.
+Savings may be greater or less than 80%, Check to see how much you can save today by entering your prescription into our RX Savings calculator.